ipeacocks/ansibletasker/README.md

 ## Requirements

-This frontend is written on:
+This panel is written on:

 * Bootstrap 3

-And backend is built with help of:

 * Python 3
 * Flask Framework
 * SQLAlchemy